BarrierSteer: LLM Safety via Learning Barrier Steering: Conclusion

 \subsection{Learning Control Barrier Functions}

-A key challenge in applying control barrier functions to LLMs is that safety constraints are not known \emph{a priori} and must instead be inferred from data.
-In contrast to prior approaches that rely on linear approximations or concept encoders~\citep{ICML2025_chenlearning}, we learn highly non-linear safety constraints directly in the latent representation space and subsequently enforce these constraints via control barrier functions during LLM inference.
+A key challenge in applying CBFs to LLMs is that safety constraints are not known \emph{a priori} and must instead be inferred from data.
+In contrast to prior approaches that rely on linear boundaries~\citep{ICML2025_chenlearning}, we learn nonlinear safety constraints directly using pairs of hidden states and safety labels.
+We estimate safety boundaries by learning barrier functions $\{b_k\}_{k=1}^K$ with neural network parameters $\theta=\{\theta_1,\ldots,\theta_K\}$.
+Given safe and unsafe hidden states from $\mathcal{H}_{\mathrm{safe}}$ and $\mathcal{H}_{\mathrm{unsafe}}$, we jointly train the barriers with a CBF-style classification loss~\citep{robey2020learning,so2024train} consisting of two terms: